davibc90/cloudwalk_agents_swarm_challenge/README.md

 # CloudWalk Agent Swarm

-A multi-agent system built as a coding challenge for CloudWalk.
+A multi-agent system built as a coding challenge for CloudWalk in Python.
 This application orchestrates several specialized AI agents to handle routing, knowledge retrieval, customer support, and scheduling tasks, all exposed via a FastAPI HTTP interface and Dockerized for easy deployment.

 ---